zainnadeem/object-oriented-people-ios-0616/README.md

 }
 ```

-2 — Override the default initializer `init`.
+2 — Override the default initializer `init` so that it call the designated initializer with default arguments that are representations of your own name (i.e. `@"Mark"`) age (i.e. `29`) and height (i.e. `71`)—now can brag being a (data) model!
 Remember that this method should:

-  * assign to `self` a call of the designated initializer upon `self`, passing in default values to each of the designated initializer's arguments, and
+  * assign to `self` a call of the designated initializer upon `self`, passing in the desired default values as arguments, and
   * return `self`:

 ```objc